mivui/mybatis-extension-plugin/README.md

 # mybatis-extension-plugin
 English |  [中文](./ZH_CN.md)
+* For ease of use, align with the main version number of mybatis-generator
 * Introduction
   * Support Mybatis3 and mybatis-dynamic-sql
   * Note: You need to learn the use of mybatis-generator-maven-plugin first http://mybatis.org/generator/running/runningWithMaven.html